gpuweb/gpuweb/proposals/bindless.md

 #### Updates of bindings in resource tables

-The set of resources that application need to access will evolve over time.
+The set of resources that the application needs to access will evolve over time.
 For example in a rendering engine that supports streaming of assets, when new content is loaded (models, map chunks, etc) it will need to be added to the resource table, and some now unused content removed.
 Resource tables can use a lot of memory so this proposal adds a way to update the content of existing resource tables over time.
 Other proposals were made that involved copy-on-write semantics, but not selected for this proposal because: